top of page

 Maintenance Configurations

-Maintenance Configurations give you the ability to control and manage updates for many Azure virtual machine resources since Azure frequently updates its infrastructure to improve reliability, performance, security or launch new features.
-Most updates are transparent to users, but some sensitive workloads, like gaming, media streaming, and financial transactions, can't tolerate even few seconds of a VM freezing or disconnecting for maintenance.
-Maintenance configurations is integrated with Azure Resource Graph (ARG) for low latency and high scale customer experience.
+Maintenance Configurations allow you to control and manage updates for many Azure virtual machine resources since Azure frequently updates its infrastructure to improve reliability, performance, and security or launch new features.
+Most updates are transparent to users, but some sensitive workloads, like gaming, media streaming, and financial transactions, can't tolerate even a few seconds of a VM freezing or disconnect for maintenance.
+Maintenance configurations are integrated with Azure Resource Graph (ARG) for low latency and high-scale customer experience.

 Scopes

-Maintenance Configurations currently supports three (3) scopes: Host, OS image, and Guest.
-While each scope allows scheduling and managing updates, the major difference lies in the resource they each support.
-This section outlines the details on the various scopes and their supported types:
+Maintenance Configurations currently support three (3) scopes: Host, OS image, and Guest.
+While each scope allows scheduling and managing updates, the major difference lies in the resources they each support.
+This section outlines the details of the various scopes and their supported types:

 Host